asbor/iu-project-software-engineering/docs/1-Conception-Phase/Use-cases.md

-# Use-cases
+# UML-2.5 Diagrams for the Brewing System

 In this section, we will identify the actors and use-cases for the brewing system.
 The actors are the entities that interact with the system, and the use-cases are the tasks that the actors perform.
-The following approach to identify the actors and use cases stems from the book [@UML@Classroom].
+The following approach to identify the actors and use cases stems from the book [@UML@Classroom], however as this UML notation is obsolete, the latest UML notation (Version 2.5) is used [https://www.uml-diagrams.org/](https://www.uml-diagrams.org/) and .

+In This document, we will not cover all the different types of diagrams which UML-2.5 offers, but we will focus on the following:

+**Behavioral diagrams:**

+- Use-case diagrams and descriptions
+- Activity diagrams
+- State machine diagrams
+- Sequence diagrams

+**Structural diagrams:**

+- Class diagrams
+- Object diagrams
+- Component diagrams

+These points might be revisited in the future, but for now, we will focus on the use-case diagrams.

+# Use-cases

 ## Questions for identifying actors